Pennsylvania campaign wildcard Fetterman turns to governing

 HARRISBURG, Pa. — When John Fetterman goes to Washington in January as one of the Senate’s new members, he’ll bring along an irreverent style from Pennsylvania that extends from his own personal dress code — super casual — to hanging marijuana flags outside his current office in the state Capitol.

-He may break some things: He can be aggressively progressive, campaigning hard on a pledge to rid the Senate of the filibuster rule.
+He may break some things: He can be aggressively progressive, campaigning hard on a pledge to kill the filibuster rule.
 He also might become the Senate’s biggest media attraction: He’s plainspoken and, especially on social media, has a wicked wit.

-He has a fan in Vermont Sen. Bernie Sanders, whom Fetterman endorsed for president in 2016 when Sanders was the insurgent Democrat challenging the establishment favorite in the primary, Hillary Clinton.

 “And I think if there’s any candidate who was running more than anybody else, who identified with the working class, who made clear it that he was going to Washington to represent working people, it was John Fetterman,” Sanders told The Associated Press.